-- practice and applied theory and methods in supply chain management with a focus on logistics, finances and product customisation - how to reflect on the practice and application of theory and methods.
+- practice and applied theory and methods in supply chain management with a focus on logistics, finances and product adaptation with a sustainable perspective. - how to reflect on the practice and application of theory and methods.

-- use methods and tools for the management of the company's supply chain at the strategic level - assess practice-oriented and theoretical issues, including relevant technologies and processes, as well as justify and select relevant solutions. - communicate practice-oriented and professional issues and solutions to the company's internal and external stakeholders.
+- use methods and tools for the management of the company's supply chain at the strategic level. - assess practice-oriented and theoretical issues, including relevant technologies and processes, as well as justify and select resource-consuming solutions. - communicate practice-oriented and professional issues and solutions to the company's internal and external stakeholders.

-- handle complex and development-oriented situations, including the needs of the surrounding community and relating them to the company - independently enter into disciplinary and interdisciplinary collaboration - identify their own learning needs and develop their own knowledge, skills and competencies in relation to the profession.
+• handle complex and development-oriented situations and relate the green transition to the company's solution models.

+- independently enter into disciplinary and interdisciplinary collaboration. - identify their own learning needs and develop their own knowledge, skills and competencies in relation to the profession.